 i.e.: Fixing bugs, glitches, defects in the software

 Let’s say you just launched your booking app for beauty salons and you’re getting reports of users not being able to log in.
 You relay the message to your developer and they discover a glitch with the login code.
 This is then resolved with a quick update.
 This is an example of corrective maintenance.

-Corrective maintenance refers to modifications or updates that fix a problem or correct an issue.
+Corrective software maintenance refers to modifications or updates that fix a problem or correct an issue.
 These modifications rarely cause disruptions to users and should be addressed quickly.

 i.e. Refining, deleting, or enhancing pre-existing features